fparisotto/bookmark-hub/README.md

 Manage and store your bookmarks offline.

-_This is a toy project of full-stack [Rust](https://www.rust-lang.org/) application, built for learning proposes, not intended to be used in production._
+_This is a toy project of full-stack [Rust](https://www.rust-lang.org/) application, built for learning propuses, not intended to be used in production._

 ## Brief explanation of system design